guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Environment variables at docker are visible from inside the running container.
 The most common and simple use case a Docker environmenr vairnale if for specifying thing like a curret runtime configuration such as dev or prod.

-Build arguments are a type ofr environment variable that are available to dockder ony at build ime, bit not inside the contianer.
+Build arguments are a type of environment variable that are available to docker only at build time, but not inside the container.
 They are useful for specifying a version for a certain build tool or cloud platform configuration.

 >[!example] Example - build argument
 >```yaml